remy/remysharp.com/public/blog/first-impressions-of-react.md

 HTML(like) syntax is concise compared to coding up a new `div` using JavaScript and then adding each property, making sure strings are escaped (or not), etc.

 To be super, super clear though (in my opinion, and I suspect this is the party line anyway): JSX should not land in the client at all.
-It should already transformed.
+It should already be transformed.

 I like writing large swaths of HTML using Jade.
 I don't like *myself* for liking Jade over HTML, but it gets the job done for me.